Joseph-WhiteSWE/Foundations.BookshelfWebApplication/README.md

 ($) The Bookshelf instance renders Books accurately.

 Comments
-(1) Users can leave comments no longer than 280 characters on any Book they want.
+($) Users can leave comments no longer than 280 characters on any Book they want.
-(2) Users can press a "Comment" button which reveals a `text` input element.
+($) Users can press a "Comment" button which reveals a `text` input element.
 Users can then type their comment and click "send" to add it to the Book.
-(3) The Book and Bookshelf instances are updated accordingly.
+($) The Book and Bookshelf instances are updated accordingly.
-(4) The comments persist even if a search or sort rerenders the Books.
+($) The comments persist even if a search or sort rerenders the Books.
-(5) Data can be stored locally or in state memory.
-A database is not required.

-TDD 5 Alternate: use the `filter` method on search terms so that the word "THE" doesn't affect any search term outcomes
+TDD 5 Alternate: create four buttons for English, French, German and Finnish.
+When you click any of the buttons, the button should use the `filter` method to only display the bookshelf data that matches that language.
+Language codes are listed below. en => English de => German fr => French fi => Finnish